-A + in the box indicates that you are long sighted which means you find it difficult to see things close to you.
+A + in the box indicates that you are long-sighted which means you find it difficult to see things close to you.
 A – shows that you find it hard to see things that are far away without glasses.
-The number might be very small, like 0.25, or a large number, like 6.00.
-The higher the number, the stronger the prescription lenses required.
-This can influence your choice of frames.
-The higher the prescription, the greater the curve of the lens needed.

 The amount of astigmatism (visual distortion) that is caused by an irregularly shaped cornea.
-If this box is empty, it means that there is no astigmatism and your eyes are perfectly spherical, like a football.
-If there is a low number, like 0.25, it means that your eyes are nearly round but not quite.
-A higher number, like 3.00 shows that your eyes are quite oval in shape.
+An empty box means there is no astigmatism and your eyes are perfectly spherical.
+A low number like 0.25 means your eyes are not quite round and a higher number like 3.00 means your eyes are quite oval.

 The direction of the astigmatism, measured in degrees.
-The number is not related to how well you can see but it helps the lab know what angle to position your lenses in the frame.
+This is more for the lab to know how to position your lenses.

 This usually indicates that your eyes do not work well as a pair.
-If there is muscle imbalance between your eyes, prism lenses will provide the correction you need and help prevent double vision or headaches.
+Prism lenses will provide the correction you need and help prevent double vision or headaches.

 The base simply tells the lab where to put the prism in your glasses.

-If you are over 45, there may be a number where it says ‘ADD’.
+ADD - If you are over 40, you may have a number here.
 This is your reading addition and relates to the amount of additional correction needed to focus at close distances.
-If a measurement is shown in this section, it means you have different prescriptions for distance and reading.
-Bifocal or varifocal lenses may be needed.
+A measurement will mean you have different prescriptions for distance and reading.
+Sometimes another add for intermediate prescriptions is also required.